RobaChimdesa/Calculator_App/README.md

 - Make your changes and test them thoroughly
 - Submit a pull request with a detailed description of your changes

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](/LICENSE) file for more details.

 ## Contact
 For any questions or feedback, you can contact us at [https://github.com/RobaChimdesa](https://github.com/NugusaWakwaya).